h2oai/h2ogpt/README.md

 - **Control** data sources and the context provided to LLM
 - **Efficient** use of context using instruct-tuned LLMs (no need for many examples)
 - **API** for client-server control
+- **CPU and GPU** support from variety of HF models, and CPU support using GPT4ALL and LaMa cpp

 <img src="langchain.png" alt="VectorDB" title="VectorDB via LangChain">